shneoh/k3s_infra_training/day1/lab4/README.md

 ---

-## 🧩 Step 4: Create a Traefik Middleware to enable http to httpd redirect
+## 🧩 Step 4: Create a Traefik Middleware to enable http to https redirect

 Apply the middleware: